2022 All-Australian team

 The 2022 All-Australian team represents the best performed Australian Football League (AFL) players during the 2022 season.
-It will be announced on 24 August as a complete Australian rules football team of 22 players.
+It was announced on 24 August as a complete Australian rules football team of 22 players.
 The team is honorary and does not play any games.

 Selection panel

 The selection panel for the 2022 All-Australian team consisted of chairman Gillon McLachlan, Kane Cornes, Glen Jakovich, Chris Johnson, Cameron Ling, Brad Scott, Gerard Healy, Nick Riewoldt, Jude Bolton, and Andrew Dillon.